Don't expect engagement from people not knowing what to do

 - Responsibilities of the person within the organization.

-- Tasks that is required to ensure the role is effectively executed.
+- Tasks that are required to ensure the role is effectively executed.

 - Skill level required to perform the duties and responsibilities described.